intelligenxe/.github/CONTRIBUTING.md

+# 🤝 Contributing to The Strategist Platform

+### Welcome, and Thank You for Your Interest
+We appreciate your interest in contributing to this project/platform.
+This repository is licensed under the **Apache License 2.0**, which allows you to use, share, and improve the code — provided that proper credit is given and the same open principles are maintained.
+Our goal is to make collaboration clear, respectful, and rewarding for everyone involved.

+---

 ### Contributors’ Current Focus

 At this stage of the platform's development, contributors should focus on developing a **Minimum Viable Product (MVP)** for either model